Third Year Links

 - Group Projects are done through the Autumn Term.
 The projects are submitted and assessed during Week 1 of the Spring Term, so do make sure you are back on time after your holidays.

-- Each project is undertaken by groups of five-six 3rd year undergraduates, so please ensure that you sort yourselves out into groups as soon as possible at the start of the year.
+- Each project is undertaken by groups of six-seven 3rd year undergraduates, so please ensure that you sort yourselves out into groups as soon as possible at the start of the year.

 - Each group is supervised by DoC/Imperial staff.

-This section pertains only to final year BEng and final year JMC (BEng/BSc) students.
+This section pertains only to final year BEng students.

-- Individual project proposals are put up on CATe early in October and are allocated towards early November.
+- Individual project proposals are put up on the Project Portal early in October and are allocated towards end October.

 - Students are expected to list three projects as their choices - one first choice, one second choice and one third choice.
 Failure to do so will jeopardise your chances of getting your projects in the first round.
 Students who put up their own projects don't need to list all the three choices.